Evolution of the wolf: Aenocyon dirus

 However, in 2021, a study indicated the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago.
 The morphological similarity between dire wolves and gray wolves was concluded to be due to convergent evolution.
 This finding indicates that the wolf and coyote lineages evolved in isolation from the dire wolf lineage.
 The study proposes an early origin of the dire wolf lineage in the Americas, and that this geographic isolation allowed them to develop a degree of reproductive isolation since their divergence 5.7 million years ago.
 Coyotes, dholes, gray wolves, and the extinct Xenocyon evolved in Eurasia and expanded into North America relatively recently during the Late Pleistocene, therefore there was no admixture with the dire wolf.
 As a result, the study found that the correct binomial name of the dire wolf is Aenocyon dirus, as proposed by Merriam in 1918.
 The long-term isolation of the dire wolf lineage implies that other American fossil taxa, including C. armbrusteri and C. edwardii, may also belong to the dire wolf's lineage.

-dirus–lupus hybrids

-Merriam named 3 unusual species based on specimens recovered from the Rancho La Brea tar pits.
-They were regarded by Nowak as taxonomic synonyms for Canis lupus.

-Canis occidentalis furlongi (Merriam 1910) was described as a wolf considerably smaller than the dire wolf and more closely related to the timber wolf Canis lupus occidentalis.
-However, its premolar P4 (upper carnassials) were massive, and the hypocone of the molar M1 was larger than that of the dire wolf.
-One specimen's teeth and palate are described as being between the dire wolf and Canis lupus occidentalis.
-Nowak proposed the name Canis lupus furlongi as he believed that it was a subspecies of the grey wolf.
-There is the possibility that wolves living in marginal areas led to dire wolf/grey wolf hybrids.

-Canis milleri (Merriam 1912), the Miller wolf, was as large as the timber wolf but with a shorter and heavier head.
-Its skull and dentition were described as being intermediate between Canis lupus occidentalis and the dire wolf.
-Its skull differed from occidentalis due to its wider skull, especially at the palate, and the size of its P4 and M1 were much larger than any known timber wolf, with the P4 approaching that of the dire wolf in size.
-It is regarded by Nowak as a taxonomic synonym of Canis lupus furlongi.

-Aenocyon milleri (Merriam 1918) was described as a wolf different from the dire wolf by its smaller size, low sagittal crest, and a less prominent inion, but closer to the dire wolf than the timber wolf.
-Only one specimen was found.
-It is regarded by Nowak as a taxonomic synonym of Canis lupus furlongi.